27 February 2018

 Communication and swallowing problems are both very common after a stroke.
 Over three quarters of stroke survivors experience eating, drinking or swallowing problems.
-Unfortunately, communication difficulties can also lead to social isolation and frustration for individuals and families, and eating, drinking and swallowing difficulties can have potentially life threatening consequences such as chest infections, choking and pneumonia.
+Unfortunately, communication difficulties can also lead to social isolation and frustration for individuals and families.
+While eating, drinking and swallowing difficulties can have potentially life threatening consequences such as chest infections, choking and pneumonia.

 Communication difficulties often experienced by individuals who have suffered a stroke range from problems with understanding language, forming words and speech sounds and moving the correct muscles needed for speech.
 Some individuals may have a combination of these problems, others may experience them singularly.

-It is however very common to think that patients who have previously faced such illnesses have to continue living with the symptoms and consequences, however, this is not the case.
+It is very common to think that patients who have previously faced such illnesses have to continue living with the symptoms and consequences.
+However, this is not the case.
 Speech and language therapy is widely considered beneficial to patients and their family members, providing ongoing support and treatment programmes.

 Problems an individual may feel are significantly impacting their ability to fully participate in life could possibly be treated and supported through the skills of a specialist speech and language therapist.
 With a focus on adaptation as well as rehabilitation, there is a huge spectrum of individuals who can vastly improve their quality of life through the use of these specialist skills.

 Spire Harpenden’s clinical Specialist Speech and Language Therapist Lyn Button works directly with individuals, carers and healthcare professionals to provide tailored holistic treatment programmes to improve communication.
 Lyn has over 23 years' experience in the healthcare field, making a profound difference to the lives of many.